Project Events, Risks and Issues

 You will be presented with the screen pictured below.
 In the below example, Change Requests is the first event type in the defined Project Event Types list, so the page defaults to show Change Request.
 The system remembers the last event type you were on, even after logoff.

-Clicking the three dots to the right of each event row opens the Event page, where you can update data as needed.
+Step 3: Click the three dots to the right of each event row to open the Event page, where you can update data as needed.
 Below is an example of a change request with the details open.
 Note the SAVE button in the bottom right.
 You must save any changes.

 Add a New Event